louismullie/temp-data/markdown_final/3c52aea0-909f-1aee-7bbc-ec6ba73882da.md

 ### Choosing wisely® in preventive medicine: the American College of Preventive Medicine's top 5 list of recommendations [^3960d1c6].
 American Journal of Preventive Medicine (2016).
 Medium credibility.

-Cervical cancer screening in older or post-hysterectomy women — Recommendation #5 states "Don't Perform Screening for Cervical Cancer in Low-Risk Women Aged 65 Years or Older and in Women Who Have Had a Total Hysterectomy for Benign Disease."
-For women aged over 65 years with adequate prior screening, "the benefit of Pap smears is little to none, but the harms are at least "small.""
-The page adds that "The USPSTF makes a "D" recommendation against screening women aged over 65 years that are at low risk for cervical cancer and have had negative results from prior screenings."
-It further notes that "once a patient stops receiving screenings, in general they should not restart screenings," and that in women who have had a hysterectomy for benign disease without a history of cervical cancer or high-grade lesions, "cervical cancer screening provides no benefits to these patients and may subject them to potential risks from false-positive results, including physical (e.g., vaginal bleeding from biopsies) or psychological (e.g., anxiety) distress."
+Cervical cancer screening in older or post-hysterectomy women — Recommendation #5 states "Don't Perform Screening for Cervical Cancer in Low-Risk Women Aged 65 Years or Older and in Women Who Have Had a Total Hysterectomy for Benign Disease".
+For women aged over 65 years with adequate prior screening, "the benefit of Pap smears is little to none, but the harms are at least "small".
+The page adds that "The USPSTF makes a "D" recommendation against screening women aged over 65 years that are at low risk for cervical cancer and have had negative results from prior screenings".
+It further notes that "once a patient stops receiving screenings, in general they should not restart screenings", and that in women who have had a hysterectomy for benign disease without a history of cervical cancer or high-grade lesions, "cervical cancer screening provides no benefits to these patients and may subject them to potential risks from false-positive results, including physical (e.g., vaginal bleeding from biopsies) or psychological (e.g., anxiety) distress".

 ---